Nitrokey/nethsm/docs/developer-documentation.md

     make -j$(nproc) build
     ```

+For building all artifacts for the ProDrive Hermes hardware add `MODE=muen MUEN_HARDWARE=prodrive-hermes-1.0 WITH_COREBOOT=1` to the build command.
+In case this changes the mode in the stamp file the build process will fail.
+In this case you have to run `make distclean` before.

 #### Running

 To run the local development system on your local machine, first ensure that you have set up the required network interfaces _on the host_ by running: